How to Facilitate Remote Agile Meetings Like a Pro

 A facilitator is somebody who helps make a process or meeting easier or helps people reach a solution or outcomes without getting directly involved in the content or discussion.
 In agile ways of working we have lots of different types of meetings and ceremonies, like standups, retrospectives and planning sessions.
 A good facilitator helps make sure these meetings stay on track.
 So when we are working with remote teams we still need to hold these meetings but a different set of skills and techniques are required.
 When we don’t know these skills or how to use the technology correctly, that’s when people in remote meetings can become distracted, disconnected and feel uncomfortable.
 When this cycle repeats we can start to dread our online meetings, resulting in a lack of engagement or meaningful outcomes and work.

 In what may be a world first, we have partnered with Judy Rees – an expert in remote team communication – to offer the community a unique online training program on remote agile facilitation from this September.
 The Remote Agile Facilitator has been designed specifically for agile practitioners who work with remote teams and dread leading their online meetings.
 Our hope is turn the current challenges of remote meetings around by sharing a set of effective skills that remote facilitators can use to energise their online meetings resulting in better team connections, communication, and outcomes.

 Curious to learn more?
 Want a new and improved remote facilitator toolkit for working with distributed teams?
-Then join us this September.
+Then join us on one of our future cohorts.
 Visit the class page for details and dates.
 We do recommend booking sooner rather than later as places are strictly limited to just 12 people.

 I work at AWA HQ looking after day-to-day operations, speaking with people, organising events and training, and thinking up the next cool thing we can do.
 Outside of work I’m probably in one of 3 places – at F45, on the mat practising yoga, or out in the countryside with my husband walking our whippet, Luna.